 Climate in Busan

-Busan’s far south location and proximity to the sea mean winters are milder than in the rest of the country.
+Busan’s far south location and proximity to the sea result in mild winters compared to the rest of the country.
 Temperatures rarely drop below freezing, and accumulated snowfall is rare.
-The warmer months are hot, humid and wet.
+The warmer months are hot, humid, and wet.
 The monsoon season lasts for much of the summer.
 Typhoons are also possible towards the end of summer in Busan.

 What do expats love about Busan?